 The Services Corporation supports CPCC through the development of entrepreneurial products and services and in its commitment to advancing the life-long educational development of adults.
 We currently operate 14 businesses and 19 subsidiaries, which include the projects listed below.

 Services Corporation Administration: The Services Corporation Administration unit is responsible for the oversight and fiscal management of all Services Corporation businesses and subsidiaries.
 The Services Corporation’s leadership, legal, accounting, advertising and emergency fund expenses are all funded from this account.
-For more information, please contact Emma Reynolds, Assistant Director, Services Corporation.
+For more information, please contact Emma Reynolds, Director, Services Corporation.

 Performing Arts & Events Facilities: CPCC Performing Arts & Events Facilities offer a variety of multi-use performance, event and meeting facilities for lease.
 Our full-service performing arts and events facilities feature brilliant acoustics and superb amenities which can accommodate the needs of many types of presenters; from professional symphony orchestras to small dance companies to corporations looking for formal meeting space.
 For more information, please contact Mike Hamrick, Executive Director, Halton Theater.